js216/embd/articles/yes-no-productivity.md

 date: 24 Aug 2025
 topic: Productivity
 description: >
-    Discover a simple productivity method that organizes tasks into "Yes" and "No" lists, helping you focus only on what truly matters to finish projects.
+   Discover a simple productivity method that organizes tasks into Yes and No lists, helping you focus only on what truly matters to finish projects.
 ---

 ![](../images/avant.jpg)